thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

 accordion:
   - content: >-
-      If court order, parent plans or orders apply, a copy must be provided to the centre on enrolment and uploaded in QK Enrol.
+      If court order, parent plans or orders apply, a copy must be provided to the centre on enrolment and uploaded as part of the enrolment form.
 Any changes to these orders must be provided to the centre.
-Unless a custody and contact order applies, both parents are deemed to be authorised to collect their child.
+Unless a custody and contact order apply, both parents are deemed to be authorised to collect their child.
     title: 'Court Orders, Parent Plans and Orders'
   - content: >-
       If you child has a Medical Condition or Illness (for example Anaphylaxis,